 Be sure that, when you leave, those you’ve been working with know that you’re thankful for the opportunity and the time you spent with them.
 Talk to those you are closest with in the workplace and let them know how they’ve positively influenced you.
-You can write an email or leave a letter if speaking to them is not possible since its doubtful you’ll be able to find time to meet each and every person for a one-on-one.
+You can write an email or leave a letter if speaking to them is not possible since it’s doubtful you’ll be able to find time to meet each and every person for a one-on-one.

-7. Avoid Posting Anything Negative on Social Media
+14. Avoid Posting Anything Negative on Social Media

 This goes hand-in-hand with launching an emotional tirade in the workplace itself, however, it is probably worse.
-Employers are increasingly searching for the social media profiles of candidates they’re taking seriously for positions and its an area in which many job seekers make mistakes.
+Employers are increasingly searching for the social media profiles of candidates they’re taking seriously for positions and it’s an area in which many job seekers make mistakes.
 People have enough negativity in their lives, from their personal problems to the sensationalism of the national media.
 Don’t add fuel to the fire with your own rantings that they have no vested interest in.

 Employers and coworkers, past and future, may see your posts and it may greatly impact the level of respect they feel for you.
 At the bare minimum, change your profile settings to the highest level of privacy available and avoid posting things that you have a second thought about.

-8. Try to Stay in Touch
+17. Try to Stay in Touch

-Most likely you’ve build close relationships with those you’ve worked closely and your work-friends deserve to know what’s going on, especially if you want to maintain contact in the long-term.
+Most likely you’ve built close relationships with those you’ve worked closely and your work-friends deserve to know what’s going on, especially if you want to maintain contact in the long-term.
 Now, more than ever, it’s easier to keep people in the loop using social media.
 Try to avoid leaving anyone in the dark by notifying them of your decision and building your network on LinkedIn, Facebook, and Twitter.

 Quitting on good terms is primarily about managing your reputation, essentially public relations.
 When planning how to quit your job, try to take how the situation will affect those around you in to consideration.
 The organization or employer needs enough time to fill the void that will be left when you leave, your closest coworkers deserve some notice as you may be working with them in the future or they could even be contacted as reference at some point, and be very wary of what ends up being posted to your accounts online.